Salamandeenie/POC__Chesstack/README.md

 # PROOF OF CONCEPT
-This repo is only a proof of concept.
-It is missing a multitude of features that would allow me to say that it is "complete".
+This repository is only a proof of concept.
+It is missing a multitude of features that would allow me to say that it is "complete."

 # Play Digitally
 To play digitally, click <a href="https://salamandeenie.github.io/POC__Chesstack/Project%20Stackers/Index.html">here</a>.

-[NOTE] Please read the Chesstack Rules, as they are not included in the code as of now.
+[NOTE] Please read the Chesstack Rules as they are not included within the project as of now.

 # Chesstack Rules

 Chesstack is a game similar to the age-old classic game, Chess.
-It’s traditionally played on a 5x5 game board, but is versatile enough to suit almost any situation.
+It’s traditionally played on a 5x5 game board, but it is versatile enough to suit almost any situation.
 This guide will get you started with the ins and outs of Chesstack.

 ## Materials:
 - A 5x5 game board of any kind.